cszach/linux-cli-guide/guide/chapter00.md

 -----------------

 There's a big program that works under the text commands that you see.
+In the UNIX world, this program is commonly known as the
+<a name="term-sh-intprt">**Shell interpreter**</a>, or just
-In the UNIX world, this program is commonly known as the **Shell interpreter**, or just **shell**.
-Its job is to read and process the commands typed in and execute those commands.
-In addition, a Shell interpreter can be thought of as something similar to an interpreted programming language interpreter (e.g. Python interpreter) that can read and execute text files containing valid commands, called **Shell scripts**.
+<a name="term-shell">**shell**.
+Its job is to read and process the commands
+typed in and execute those commands.
+In addition, a Shell interpreter can be thought of as something similar to an interpreted programming language interpreter (e.g. Python interpreter) that can read and execute text files containing valid commands, called <a name="term-sh-script">**Shell scripts**</a>.

 If you are still having troubles understanding what it is, let's think analogously.
 Python is a programming language, Python commands are read by a